-There are however, some breeds that will not perch, such as Silkies and occasionally an individual hen will decide that no way is she going to use the roost and will camp out on the floor.
+However, some breeds that will not perch, such as Silkies, and occasionally an individual hen will decide that no way is she going to use the roost and will camp out on the floor.

-You can try to encourage roosting by gently putting them on the roost before you close the coop door.
-Sometimes this will become a test of will power between the hen and you – oftentimes the hen wins!
+You can encourage roosting by gently putting them on the roost before closing the coop door.
+Sometimes this will become a test of willpower between the hen and you – oftentimes, the hen wins!